If this resource is useful to you, consider donating $5 today to support SRLP’s work.

-So, you’ve had a legal name change, congrats!
+So you’ve had a legal name change – congrats!
 What are your next steps?
-Well, you have to update and change your name and gender with all government agencies, and banks, landlords, or any computer systems that you are listed under.
+Well, you have to update and change your name and gender with all government agencies, banks, landlords, and any computer systems that you are listed in.
 This guide will help you understand the process for changing all of your identity documents.

 Social Security Card

-Social Security is required to change your name in their records if you provide them with a legal name change order and is one of the first documents you should update to prevent mis-match errors in any application or search.
-To update, fill out the name change application form (Form SS-5) (https://www.ssa.gov/forms/ss-5.pdf).
+Social Security is required to change your name in their records if you provide them with a legal name change order and is one of the first documents you should update to prevent mismatch errors in any application or search.
+To update, fill out the name change application form (Form SS-5).
 You must also submit proof of your identity using a current government issued photo ID.
 If you don’t have a photo ID, SRLP can help you get one.
-If you are a citizen, you must also submit proof of US Citizenship by providing a certified copy of your birth certificate, passport, or naturalization certificate.
+If you are a citizen, you may also need to submit proof of US Citizenship by providing a certified copy of your birth certificate, passport, or naturalization certificate if SSA does not have record of your status.
 If you are a non-citizen, you must provide proof of your immigration status and work eligibility.
 If you are a lawful permanent resident, or have work authorization with any other status, you are permitted to have a Social Security card and should not be turned away.
-If you are turned away because of your immigration status, you should call SRLP.
+If you are turned away because of your immigration status, contact SRLP.

-To change the gender they have on file by showing a copy of a U.S. Passport showing the correct gender, a birth certificate showing the correct gender, a court order recognizing the correct gender, or a signed letter from a physician confirming you have had appropriate clinical treatment for gender transition.
-Social security then changes your gender in four separate computers, so make sure they update it in each or there might be complications.
-The sample doctor’s letter provided in this guide includes all the necessary language.
-If you do provide a doctor’s letter, it should be on the doctor’s letterhead and include their license number.
+To change the gender they have on file, you may provide a copy of a U.S. Passport showing the correct gender, a birth certificate showing the correct gender, a court order recognizing the correct gender, or a signed letter from a physician confirming you have had appropriate clinical treatment for gender transition (see well written doctor letter at the end of this guide).
+Social Security then changes your gender in four separate computer systems, so make sure they update it in each or there might be complications.

-Changing your social security card is a good first or second step in updating your ID’s.
+Changing your social security card is a good first or second step in updating your IDs.
 There is also no fee to change your Social Security information.
-However, please keep in mind that Social Security keeps your old name and gender information on file, and that information may come up later in unwanted ways, such as junk mail under your old name.
-Unfortunately there is little that can be done about this.
+Updating your Social Security Card will also update your Medicare card as it is the same system.
+However, please keep in mind that Social Security keeps your old name and gender information on file and that information may come up later in unwanted ways, such as junk mail under your old name.
+Unfortunately, there is little that can be done about this.
 The Social Security Administration will not issue a new social security number to individuals solely because of their gender transition.

 We recommend the Manhattan Social Security Offices for changes of name or gender.
-Anyone can go there.
+Anyone can go there, regardless to what borough they live in.
 There is also a borough-specific office for both Brooklyn and Queens.
-Our clients often have bad experiences at the two borough offices, including getting yelled at, made fun of, or wrongly denied services, so we don’t recommend them.
+However, our clients often have bad experiences at the two borough offices, including getting yelled at, made fun of, or wrongly denied services, so we don’t recommend them.

 Social Security Card Center